SAP-samples/abap-platform-rap-workshops/rap6xx/rap610/exercises/ex1/README.md

  <details>
   <summary>Click to expand!</summary>

-  1. Check out SAP Note https://launchpad.support.sap.com/#/notes/3088062

-     The SAP Note mentioned above contains two Excel Sheets that contain information about successor API's that are either available in on premise systems (as of 2022) or in SAP S/4HANA Cloud systems.
-If your object is not contained in the Excel, please create a request in the SAP Customer Infuence campaign [SAP S/4HANA Cloud and SAP S/4HANA for Key-User and Developer Extensibility](https://influence.sap.com/sap/ino/#/campaign/2759).

-  2. Check out the GitHub repository.
+  1. Check out the GitHub repository.

      The repository contains the list of released APIs of S/4HANA Cloud.
 In addition also the objects that are not released are contained with the specification of successor objects.
 All objects are contained in one JSON file.
 This file is used as content for the ABAP Test Cockpit Check "Usage of Released APIs (Cloudification Repository)".
 This check can be used by customers and partners to analyse existing custom code concerning the usage of released and not released APIs on all ECC and S/4HANA releases.
 The check is available in SAP BTP, ABAP environment.